arimatakao/mdx/README.md

 - [ ] Add flag `random` in `info` subcommand to get information about random manga.
 - [ ] Add flag to `download`:
     - [ ] `last` - download latest chapter.
-    - [ ] `this` - download specific chapter using link from user.
-Make download chapter get the chapter link instead of the manga link.
+    - [X] `this` - download a specific chapter using a link provided by the user.
     - [ ] `volume` - download all chapters of specified volume.
     - [ ] `volume-range` - download all chapters of specified volume range.
     - [ ] `oneshot` - download all oneshots of manga (if available).